ncagle/DNS-over-HTTPS/curl-meet-2017-agenda.md

 | Who | Topic |
 |-----|-------|
 | Daniel Stenberg | "Everything curl" and how to contribute to the book
-| Igor Chubin | wttr.in: creating console oriented web sites
+| Igor Chubin | http://wttr.in: creating console oriented web sites
 | Daniel Stenberg | The state of QUIC
 | Daniel Stenberg | Two features I'd like to see in the cmdline tool but probably won't implement myself